zephyrproject-rtos/zephyr/boards/posix/native_posix/doc/board.rst

   - Redirect any :c:func:`printk` write to the native host application's ``stdout``.

-  - Feed any input from the native application ``stdin`` to a possible running legacy shell.
+  - If the legacy shell is compiled with your application, redirect the native application's ``stdin`` to the legacy shell for any input.
     For more information refer to the section `Legacy shell support`_.

 **Real time clock**
   The real time clock model provides a model of a constantly powered clock.